alisd23/ngrx-form-pure/README.md

 ### Form State

-The state of any forms hooked up to `ngrx-form` will be stored in your global state tree in the following way:
+The state of any forms hooked up to `ngrx-form-pure` will be stored in your global state tree in the following way:

 ```ts
 // Example form shape: